Jean-Paul Goude

-Jean-Paul Goude (born in Montreuil, Seine-Saint-Denis 8 December 1938) is a French graphic designer, illustrator, photographer, advertising film director and event designer.
+Jean-Paul Goude (/fr/; born in Montreuil, Seine-Saint-Denis 8 December 1938) is a French graphic designer, illustrator, photographer, advertising film director and event designer.
 He worked as art director at Esquire magazine in New York City during the 1970s, and choreographed the 1989 Bicentennial Parade in Paris to mark the 200th anniversary of the French Revolution.
 In addition, over the last three decades, he has created campaigns and illustrations for brands including Perrier, Citroën, Kodak, Chanel, Kenzo, Shiseido, Cacharel, H&M, Galeries Lafayette and Desigual.

 Early life

 Jean-Paul Goude was born on 8 December 1938 to an American ballet dancer and a French elevator repairman, and grew up in the Paris suburb of Saint-Mandé.
 According to his book Jungle Fever, the most notable characteristic that Goude acknowledged in his childhood self was a fascination with black people.
 The vast majority of his models are black women.

 Goude's mother exposed him to different forms of print media.
 "At home, we received American magazines," Goude told Vogue magazine.
 "The advertising, in the 1960s, was extraordinary.
 The first time an issue of Esquire arrived with a cover by George Lois, I said to myself, that's what I want to do."
 He studied at the Ecole Nationale Superieure des Arts Decoratifs in Paris before embarking on his career as an illustrator.